ethanlipson/DensityMap/README.md

 Draws the density map and a white box around it to the screen.

 <b>void updateVertexBuffer()</b>
-Writes the new densities to the grahpics card.
-This function should not be called too frequently, since it takes ~100 milliseconds to complete (the time taken increases with the size of the array).
+Writes the new densities to the graphics card.
+Densities below the threshold set by DensityMap::setThreshold() are not written.
+This function should not be called too frequently, since it can take a while to complete (the time taken increases with the size of the array).

 <b>void setThreshold(unsigned char value)</b>
 <b>unsigned char getThreshold()</b>
-These set and get the minimum threshold for drawing a cell of the density map.
-0 means that everything is drawn, and 255 means that only the brightest values are drawn.
+These set and get the minimum threshold for writing a cell of the density map to the graphics card.
+0 means that everything is written, and 255 means that only the brightest values are written.

 ## Movement